purduesigbots/pros-docs/v5/okapi/api/device/adi-ultrasonic.rst

 okapi::ADIUltrasonic
 ====================

 An ultrasonic sensor on the ADI ports.
-Uses a 5-tap ``MedianFilter`` to filter out spikes and errors in the signal.
+Uses a 5-tap `median filter <../filters/median-filter.html>`_ to filter out spikes and errors in the signal.

 Constructor(s)
 --------------